godfuzz3r/osmo-nidc/README.md

   rx-path: LNAW
   ...
 ```
-BAND2 and LNAW are work on LimeSDR USB and LimeSDR Mini
+BAND2 and LNAW do work on LimeSDR USB and LimeSDR Mini

 ## usrp b200/b210 configuration